trilitech/tezos-developer-docs/src/pages/smart-contracts/simplified-contracts/index.md

 - `transfer` - to transfer a number of token from one address to another
 - `approve` - to allow another address, on behalf of the caller, to transfer a number of their tokens

-To be compatible with FA1.2, and so that other contacts can access to information, it also contains three entrypoints that have no effect other than reading storage:
+To be compatible with FA1.2, and so that other contracts can access to information, it also contains three entrypoints that have no effect other than reading storage:

 - `getBalance` - returns the current token balance.
 - `getAllowance` - returns the current token allowance amount for an approved address (via `approve`)